 Outcome and output measures often provide more insight than inputs and activities when it comes to evaluating border security and may be powerful tools for policy and program evaluation.
 Yet many output and outcome metrics are difficult to measure directly because illegal border crossers actively seek to evade detection, and some flows are undetected and therefore can never be measured directly.
 This challenge is nearly universal when measuring illegal activities, which is why law enforcement agencies typically rely on crime reports as indicators of total criminal activities, for example.
-Measuring border security outputs and outcomes is also difficult because of the diversity and complexity of the enforcement mission along the United States' 6,000 miles of land borders, 95,471 miles of coastline, and 350
+Measuring border security outputs and outcomes is also difficult because of the diversity and complexity of the enforcement mission along the United States' 6,000 miles of land borders, 95,471 miles of coastline, and 350 POEs.

-POEs.
 Moreover, enforcement outcomes only partially depend on border security policies, since immigration flows also reflect numerous factors outside enforcement agencies' control, including the broader set of U.S. immigration policies and numerous economic, demographic, and other structural factors.

 Historically, DHS and the legacy Immigration and Naturalization Service addressed these measurement challenges by relying on alien apprehensions (an activity metric) as a proxy measure of illegal immigration between POEs (an outcome metric).
 More recently, CBP and DHS have initiated a number of new estimation strategies to better model unknown flows.
 These efforts have focused primarily on border security between POEs in the land domain (NDAA § 1092(b)), a domain that has been identified by Congress and the last several Administrations as a top enforcement priority.

-Some of this research remains a work in progress as DHS is not yet able to validate certain modeling assumptions or to quantify the uncertainty around its new estimation techniques.
+Some of this research remains a work in progress, as DHS is not yet able to validate certain modeling assumptions or to quantify the uncertainty around its new estimation techniques.
 In addition, many of the metrics in this report remain limited to the southwest border.
-The Department's future work on border metrics will continue to refine these new indicators of border security between POEs and expand data collection and methodologies to the northern border, while also developing additional indicators of border security, including those identified as incomplete in this report.
+The current version of this report includes several methodological updates to the FY 2017 report, along with certain updated or expanded datasets.
+These updates are flagged in the report text.
+The Department's future work on border metrics will continue to refine these new indicators of border security between POEs and expand data collection and methodologies to the northern border, while also developing additional indicators of border security, including those still identified as incomplete in this report.

-Pursuant to the NDAA, this report covers a mix of input, activity, output, and outcome metrics between POEs, at POEs, in the maritime domain, and with respect to air and marine security in the land domain.
+Pursuant to the NDAA, this report covers a mix of input, activity, output, and outcome metrics between POEs, at POEs, in the maritime domain, and with respect to air and marine security in the land domain for fiscal year 2017.
 While most of these measures involve data the Department has tracked for many years, some remain under development or fall outside the scope of the Department's existing measurement methodologies.
 This report includes the following information for each border security metric: